willwade/KeyGuideMaker/README.md

 We also have a directory of ready-compiled, ready-to-print designs that need no tool to get going with.
 (YET TO BE INCLUDED)

+NB: [Some better documentation is available in the develop branch of this project](/tree/develop) (I'm just waiting on an update of svg_utils before I merge branches)

 ##Credits##

 Simon Judge and Will Wade wrote this with some testing and support from Marie.